 BLUElab's mission is to develop a community of students who serve society and the environment through the practice of sustainable design.
 BLUElab guides about a dozen project teams per term through a human-centered sustainable design process.
 Each team works with stakeholders to address identified needs.
 Areas of focus include water accessibility, solar technology, resource management in homes, anaerobic digestion, engineering education, and wind powered technology.
 Each project team works with a partner community in Ann Arbor or internationally, for example in Mexico, El Salvador, Guatemala, Jamaica, India, or Nicaragua.
 We offer students the opportunity to hone their inter and intrapersonal skills, engage in social responsibility, participate in an interactive design experience, and develop as servant leaders.
 Visit the BLUElab website for more.

-Insitu engages in research advancing the study of context within technology design and will educate all CoE students to consider human, cultural, economic, and environmental factors when designing technology.
-Visit the Insitu website for more.
+CSED engages in research advancing the study of context within technology design and will educate all CoE students to consider human, cultural, economic, and environmental factors when designing technology.
+Visit the CSED website for more.